-- 3.30 Based on a review of policy, the main health priorities identified for Kidlington, Cherwell and Oxfordshire are summarised below: - Increase physical activity levels and reduce rates of inactivity in all age groups to improve physical and mental wellbeing. - Decrease levels of obesity, to reduce the risk of associated diseases and reduce the strain and costs on the NHS and public services. - Encourage the increased use of open spaces, parks and sports and leisure facilities.
-Increasing the provision and quality of these spaces is also important. - Achieve the priority of healthy place making and encourage active travel through increasing levels of walking and cycling for travel and to reduce health inequalities by improving cycling and walking infrastructure for all socio-economic groups.
+- 3.38 Based on a review of policy, the main health priorities identified for Kidlington, Cherwell and Oxfordshire are summarised below: - Increase physical activity levels and reduce rates of inactivity in all age groups to improve physical and mental wellbeing. - Decrease levels of obesity, to reduce the risk of associated diseases and reduce the strain and costs on the NHS and public services. - Encourage the increased use of open spaces, parks and sports and leisure facilities.
+Increasing the provision and quality of these spaces is also important. - Achieve the priority of healthy place making and encourage active travel through increasing levels of walking and cycling for travel and to reduce health inequalities by improving cycling and walking infrastructure for all socio-economic groups. - Health inequalities between communities need to be addressed to ensure the best health outcomes for all groups in society.